Foundation and Construction

 The maharaja is also credited with the construction of the amazing Jantar Mantar or the famous observatory.
 It was built between 1728 and 1734.
 An interesting piece of information for quiz buffs is that the incredibly talented Raja is said to have contrived a mechanism for watering the sprawling acres of Amber Fort, at the tender age of thirteen.

 The City Palace of Jaipur forms the cynosure of attraction, both literally and metaphorically.
-It comprises the Olympian palace, the Jantar Mantar and the Janana Mahals or the dwelling of the Maharanis', an insignia of his political maneuvering.
-A fervent devotee of Lord Krishna, the King reestablished the idol of the blue hued God, at Jaipur in the year 1719.
+It comprises the Olympian palace, the Jantar Mantar and the Janana Mahals or the dwelling of the Maharanis'.
+A fervent devotee of Lord Krishna, the King re-established the idol of the blue-hued God, at Jaipur in the year 1719.

 A real connoisseur of art and culture, Maharaja Sawai Jai Singh's court witnessed an unprecedented spurt of activities in the cultural sphere.
 Distinguished intellectuals made a beeline for the esteemed Raja's durbar.

 Strewn with remnants of yesteryears, Jaipur houses some of the exquisite tourist highlights.
 Some of the must-see destinations of the Pink City are:

 - Nahargarh Fort

 - Sisodia Rani Ka Bagh

 Travelling by air is the most convenient way to reach Jaipur.
 The Jaipur Airport in Sanganer is about 12 kilometres away from the main city.
 Both domestic and international flights connect it to other cities across the globe.
 The city is also easily reachable from other cities via railways.
 Rajasthan State Road Transport Corporation (RSRTC) regularly plies Volvo and deluxe buses between Jaipur and other cities.